 (p) Amendment.
 This Agreement may be amended only in a writing signed by the District and Snowbasin.

-(q) Incorporation of Recitals and Exhibits The Recitals first set forth above and all Exhibits attached hereto are incorporated by reference as though fully set forth herein.
+(q) Incorporation of Recitals and Exhibits; The Recitals first set forth above and all Exhibits attached hereto are incorporated by reference as though fully set forth herein.

 (r) MOU Superseded.
 The Parties hereby acknowledge and agree that this Agreement supersedes and replaces, in its entirety, that certain Memorandum of Understanding executed by the Parties dated effective as of November 11, 2021 (the “MOU”).